 In late 1999, Congressman George Miller facilitated a study of potential joint uses for the mothballed inland portion of the CNWS.
 Concord officials played a significant role in the study.
 A list of potential joint uses that primarily focused on recreation and open space was submitted to the Navy in 2000.
 The Navy favorably considered the proposals.
 However, before significant progress could be made, the Navy revised its security operations following the tragic events of September 11, 2001.
 Nearly all joint-use proposals became unworkable under the revised security plan, with the exception of a 154-acre portion of the CNWS bordering Willow Pass Road and Olivera Road.
 The joint-use process identified this area as a potential park site based on a proposal from Concord officials.

 In November 2005, the Base Realignment and Closure (BRAC) Commission announced that the Inland Area of the base was approved for closure.
-The Tidal Area would remain in operation as a port under the command of the Army.
-The BRAC legislation stipulated that the Navy would retain property ownership of the Inland Area, but would have to make some provision for the Army to acquire a portion of the Inland Area to support its port operations in the Tidal Area.
+The Tidal Area remains in operation as a port under the command of the Army.
+The BRAC legislation stipulated that the Navy would retain property ownership of the Inland Area, but would make some provision for the Army to acquire a portion of the Inland Area to support its port operations in the Tidal Area.

 In 2006, the Department of Defense designated the Concord City Council to serve as the Local Reuse Authority (LRA).
-The LRA is the one point of contact negotiating with the Department of Defense and the single community point of contact for all matters relating to the closure of the Naval Weapons Station.
-The LRA has launched a three-phase, multi-year process to develop the Reuse Plan for the base property.
+The LRA is the point of contact negotiating with the Department of Defense and the community's point of contact for all matters relating to the closure of the Naval Weapons Station.
+The LRA launched a three-phase, multi-year process to develop the Reuse Plan for the base property.
 See the Reuse Plan section for more information on the planning process.